 - Your pet begins bumping into things or suddenly becomes disoriented.

-- You can see irritation or injury to your pet’s eyes, or she suddenly seems to become blind.
+- You can see irritation or injury to your pet’s eyes, or they suddenly seem to become blind.

 - Your pregnant dog or cat has gone more than three to four hours between delivering puppies or kittens.